 Extra Credit: If you want extra credit, keep a dedicated notebook of all your solved problems.
-This notebook can be used to negotiate 12 extra points, that is, if you have solved numerous problems including all the in-class problems and your name appears about 80% on the quiz sheet at the end of the quarter.
-Every lecture will have multiple quiz questions, and those that get the correct answers will write their names on the yellow quiz sheet provided in class.
+This notebook can be used to negotiate 6 -10 extra points, that is, if you have solved numerous problems including all the in-class problems.

+Every lecture will have multiple quiz questions, and those that get the correct answers will write their names on the yellow-sheet provided at the end of the lecture.
+You can also earn another 6 extra points if your name appears more than 80% on the yellow-sheet at the end of the quarter.